Under the Sun

 No one remembers the former generations,

 Ecclesiastes 1: 4 - 11 (NIV)

 In this show, Freed researches the borders between the photographic medium and sculpture.
-Under the Sun features a series of Polymeric photographic facial casting of Australian parents and their children – these photographic facial casts function as casted sculptural images, as death masks, upon which Freed projects and digitally maps their own portrait photographs.
-The projected photograph resembles a kind of a photographic skin made out of light.
+Under the Sun features a series of Polymeric photographic facial casts of Australian parents and their children – these function as sculptural images, as death masks, upon which Freed projects and digitally maps their own portrait photographs.
+The projected image resembles a photographic skin made out of light.
 In this act of mapping projection and by combining light and material, the artist momentarily revives these people, fixes them in their own time, forever, as if taken from a frozen memory or time capsule.
-Freed wants the audience to see the person he sees before him at the exact moment of casting, to preserve the life he sees before him - the act of looking is used to serve two functions: to identify others and therefore, reflect upon ourselves.
+Freed wants the viewer to see the individual he sees before him at the exact moment of casting, to preserve the life he sees before him - the act of looking is used to serve two functions: to identify others and therefore, reflect upon ourselves.
 Identification asks “who are you?” and in turn divides the self from other, the photographer and his subject.
 In this work Freed is revealing the genetic connection between generations, the identity, information and history preserved in genes although forgotten in the mind.